Statement on British Values and SMSC

 The DfE identified the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 We promote British values in ways that are meaningful to our pupils.
 Much of this promotion is achieved through day to day practice supporting pupils in building and maintaining relationships with each other and staff.
 It is also woven into the delivery of the whole curriculum as well as having a specific focus in PSHCE teaching and learning.
 It plays a key part in our SMSC focus as well as all collective worship and assemblies.

 These values are our interpretation of British Values (‘Human Values’)and will form a core part of our teaching:

-*not specified as a British Value by the DFE added by Hedgewood as considered to be particularly important in our context.
+*not specified as a British value but added by Hedgewood as considered to be particularly important in our context.

-As pupils move through school, where it is appropriate, pupils may move to using the words used within the British Values too.
+As pupils move through school, and when it is appropriate, pupils move to using the wording used for the fundamental British values.